bryanmiller89/github-battle/README.md

 ### Accessing the Application

-A Firebase deployed version of the application can be accessed here: https://github-battle-37e19.firebaseapp.com/
+A Firebase deployed version of the application can be accessed here: [Firebase Link](https://github-battle-37e19.firebaseapp.com/)